 Cons of a Wood Rainscreen with CS10 Rainscreen Clips:

-Still trying to decide which wood rainscreen system will work best for you?
-Here’s a Comparison chart to outline the differences between the wood furring strip option and the two Climate-Shield rainscreen options listed above.
+Are you still trying to decide which wood rainscreen system will work best for you?
+Here’s a comparison chart to outline the differences between the wood furring strip option and the two Climate-Shield rainscreen options listed above.

 Looking for more information about rainscreen systems?